Dr Alice Moseley

 Public officials involved in devising and delivering public policy, like all people, are prone to cognitive biases - unconscious influences which affect the interpretation of evidence and subsequent decision-making.
 Factors like emotions, inertia and a concern with the immediate moment can exert undue influence, leading to decisions that might not always be considered the most 'rational'.
 In the context of public policy, this can sometimes lead to problems such as inappropriate allocation of public resources, unnecessary regulation or incorrect interpretations of risk.
 This research seeks to understand how best to tackle cognitive bias in public policy decision-making.
-The research will use a survey experiment, containing hypothetical, but realistic, decision making scenarios, which tests the impact of different strategies designed to reduce the effects of cognitive bias on public officials' decision-making.
-The research will include public officials in central and local government.
+The research uses survey experiments, containing hypothetical, but realistic, decision making scenarios, which tests the impact of different strategies designed to reduce the effects of cognitive bias on public officials' decision-making.
+The research includes public officials in central and local government.

 Youth Voter Registration Pilot Project: Exploring Barriers, Understanding Triggers.
 University of Exeter ADR Open Innovation fund.
 June 2018- Jan 2019.

 This seedcorn project engaged different stakeholders to generate lessons about how best to encourage and support voter registration amongst young people.
 It was funded from the University's Internal ADR Open Innovation fund, with a view to developing a larger research proposal which is currently underway.
 The pilot project included meetings with local authorities, universities, the Cabinet Office, and young people.
 Focus groups were conducted with young people, both university students at Exeter and college/ school pupils, to explore their understandings and experiences of voter registration and to generate findings on how best to design interventions to be tested in the field as part of a larger research project with direct policy implications.